AccordionGuy/HotSauces/article/article.md

 ### Initializing the database

-You could run the app now and it would work, but since the database in in-memory and unitialized, you wouldn’t have any hot sauces to work with.
-Let’s add a class to load the database with some initial values.
+You could run the app now and it would work.
+There’s just one problem: Since the database in in-memory and unitialized, you don’t have any data to work with!
+Let’s add a class to preload the database with some initial hot sauces.

 Create a new file named **DataLoader.kt** in the **./src/main/kotlin/com/auth0/hotsauces/** directory: